deepakdhaka-1/n8n-nodes-twitter-media-upload/README.md

 ## Troubleshooting

-### "Invalid OAuth signature"
-- Verify your credentials are correct
-- Ensure there are no extra spaces in the credential fields

 ### "Media type not supported"
 - Check that your media type matches the actual file format
 - Try using the "Custom" option with the exact MIME type